pvanallen/delft-ai-toolkit/docs/action.md

       * Navigate to *delft-ai-toolkit>audio>ui_sounds* and replace the files

-### Analogin - Starts or stops values from a sensor
+### Analogin - Starts or stops values from an analog input sensor
-* *Action* - Start tells the virtual or physical device to start sending values.
-Stop ends the sending of values
+* *Action* - Start tells the virtual or physical device to start or stop sending values.
 * *Port* - Specifies the port the sensor is connected to.
   * It is possible to have the robot send more than one sensor at a time.
-Plug your sensors into one of the six analog inputs on the Arduino (the IR distance sensor is normally plugged into input 0)
+Plug your sensors into one of the six analog inputs on the Adafruit Crikit Hat (the ultrasonic distance sensor is normally plugged into input 0)
+* *Interval* - Milliseconds of delay between each sensor value sent.
+E.g. 50ms means that values will be sent 20 times per second

+### Touch - Starts or stops values from a touch input sensor
+* *Action* - Start tells the physical device to start or stop sending values.
+* *Port* - Specifies the port the touch wire is connected to.
+  * It is possible to have the robot send more than one sensor at a time.
+Connect your sensing wires to one of the four touch inputs on the Adafruit Crikit Hat (labeled 1-4)
 * *Interval* - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

 ### Delay - Pauses the sequence of actions